igaster/laravel-theme/README.md

     <img src="{{Theme::url('img/logo.png')}}">

 When you are refering to a local file it will be looked-up in the current theme hierarcy, and the correct path will be returned.
-If the file is not found on the current theme or its parents then an exception will be thrown.
+If the file is not found on the current theme or its parents then you can define in the configuration file the action that will be carried out: Throw an exception | Log a warning (Default) | Ignore Completly.

 Some usefull helpers you can use: